-256 Women Now Accuse Larry Nassar Of Abuse & There Are Probably More
+256 Women & Girls Are Accusing Larry Nassar Of Abuse — And There Are Probably More

 Dozens of women lined up in a Michigan courtroom last week to tell Larry Nassar he's a monster.
 As the former Team USA Gymnastics and Michigan State University doctor began his third criminal sentencing on Wednesday, the judge overseeing the hearing revealed that a total of 265 women have accused Nassar of sexual abuse.
 That's quite possibly the highest number in the history of U.S. criminal sexual assault cases.